 If you are planning to spend several days in Valencia, you might be interested in getting the VLC Tourist Card at the Tourist Info office at the airport or the tourism office downtown and enjoy unlimited public transport around the city (including the Valencia-Airport route).
 It also offers discounts on museums, leisure activities, shopping, and restaurants.

 Valencia international airport, which is located 8 Km away from city center, is connected with the main European airports.
 Once in the airport, you can reach the city center by:

 Line 5 Aeropuerto / Torrent Avinguda- Neptú.
 Approx. every 10-20 minutes.

 Line 3 Aeropuerto / Palmaret- Rafelbunyol (Metrovalencia).
 Approx. every 10-20 minutes.

 Valencia is connected with Madrid and Barcelona by high-speed trains.
-Buying the tickets in advance (purchase on line) you can get discounts up to 70%.
+By buying the tickets in advance (purchase online) you can get discounts up to 70%.

 It takes 1 hour 40 minutes to travel from downtown Madrid (Atocha station) to Valencia city center (Joaquín Sorolla station), and about 3 hours from Barcelona (Sants station).

 For further information about trains, schedules, and prices, visit:

 Valencia is well connected to main Spanish cities.
 Madrid to Valencia takes about 4 hours; 3 hours from Barcelona; and 1 hour 30 minutes from Alicante.